 Hong Kong has strict laws regarding the import and/or possession of any type of weapon and items that may resemble weapons, including replicas, antiques, toys and fashion accessories.
 Foreigners, including Australians, have been prosecuted for possession of stunning devices, dart and spear guns, knuckledusters and slingshots.
 These items are illegal, including those bought at local Hong Kong markets, unless permits for their import and possession have been obtained from local authorities beforehand.
 Travellers found in possession of such items will be subject to arrest, fines and/or imprisonment.
 The laws apply to individuals in Hong Kong and those transiting Hong Kong airport, and apply to hand luggage, checked luggage and luggage in transit.
 See the Civil Aviation Department’s list of restricted items for more information.

 Penalties for possession of illegal drugs, including 'soft-drugs', involve heavy fines and imprisonment.
+In 2014, a number of foreigners have been arrested for allegedly trafficking commercial quantities of drugs, mainly when attempting to exit the airport in Hong Kong.

 Laws prohibiting demonstrations without government approval are strictly enforced.
 If arrested, you could be imprisoned or deported.